Best Air Conditioning Units

 While manufacturers and brands have designed a multitude of A/C choices for homeowners, most brands are very similar.
 It is best to choose a reputable HVAC contractor and understand all of the components that make central or ductless air conditioning efficient.

-Central air conditioning uses ductwork throughout the home to circulate conditioned air.
+Central air conditioning uses ductwork throughout the home to circulate conditioned air and also serves as a dehumidifying agent.
 If the home is already outfitted with ducting that is intact, it is easiest to stick with a traditional A/C unit or heat pump system for cooling the home.

 Central air conditioning has four major components: an air handling unit (that is part of the furnace), a condenser, evaporator coil and ducting.
 Proper sizing of the central air conditioner unit, measured in tons, is crucial to an efficiently working system.

-Air conditioners that are too small for the home will be unable to handle excessively hot days and will not cool the home.
+Air conditioners that are too small for the home’s square footage will be unable to handle excessively hot days and will not cool the home.
 If they are too large, they will cycle on and off frequently and not efficiently remove humidity from the cool air — the primary method of creating home comfort.

-Proper air conditioning sizing is factored by the size of the home, set up of the home, takes into account insulation or lack of, the region where the home is located, airflow and more.
+Proper air conditioning sizing is factored by how many square feet the home is, the set up of the home, takes into account insulation or lack of, the region where the home is located, airflow and more.
 This is why it is imperative to hire a licensed specialist to evaluate the home and provide an estimate.
 The most important day in the life of the system is the day it is installed.

 At Bill Howe Heating & Air Conditioning, our home comfort advisors are skilled at providing a uniquely engineered estimate for your home’s cooling.
 A proper evaluation will take approximately one hour and the home advisor should be checking off all factors when designing your perfect system.